-Image of "Compost Pile" (1992) by John Pfahl, on flyer for "Decompositions" (2000) Exhibition.
-Image courtesy of the Burchfield-Penney Art Center Archives.
+Image of "Compost Pile" (December 27, 1992), Ektacolor photograph by John Pfahl on flyer for "Decompositions" (2000) exhibition.
+Image courtesy of the Burchfield Penney Art Center Archives.

 On View Saturday, September 9–Sunday, November 5, 2000

 John Pfahl and David Weiss collaborated on an exhibition of thirteen Ektacolor photographs with fourteen poems that were inspired by them.
 Pfahl’s photographs are large, colorful semi-abstractions of his backyard compost pile taken at various times of the year, and include watermelon rinds, bean pods, ginko leaves and other organic materials in various stages of decay.
 Weiss’ poems deal with mortality, love, time and other large and small issues—each in a different format.
 Some are formal and dense; some are like haiku; and others like concrete poetry.